Stack Rock Fort

-Stack Rock Fort is a fort built on a small island in the Milford Haven Waterway, Pembrokeshire.
-A 3-gun fort was built between 1850 and 1852, and then upgraded in 1859 with a new building that completely encased the original gun tower.
-It is now a Grade II* listed building and a Scheduled Monument (registered SAM number PE334).
+Stack Rock Fort is a fort built on a small island in the Milford Haven Waterway, Pembrokeshire, Wales.
+A 3-gun fort was built between 1850 and 1852, and then upgraded from 1859 to 1871 with a new building that completely encased the original gun tower.
+It is now a Grade II* listed building and a scheduled monument (registered SAM number PE334).